 World War Z budget, cast, release date

-World War Z was made for a reported $2 trillion, ahem, $125m-$200m, depending on the source.
-That budget range doesn't include the money spent on HD trailers online and other sorts of marketing, plus distribution costs.
+World War Z was made for a reported $2 trillion, ahem, $125–$200 million, depending on the source.
+That budget range doesn’t include the money spent on HD trailers online and other sorts of marketing, plus distribution costs.

 Besides Brad Pitt, the World War Z cast includes Matthew Fox, Mireille Enos, Eric West, Michiel Huisman, James Badge Dale, David Andrews, Trevor White, and David Morse as a Hannibal Lecter-ish CIA type.
 Based on a novel by Max Brooks (son of Mel Brooks and Anne Bancroft), the screenplay is credited to Matthew Michael Carnahan (with uncredited rewrites by Drew Goddard after fellow Lost writer Damon Lindelof found himself unable to work on World War Z‘s third act).

-Matthew Michael Carnahan's previous screenwriting credits, by the way, consist of three political dramas / thrillers: Peter Berg's The Kingdom, starring Chris Cooper, Jennifer Garner, Jamie Foxx, and Justin Bateman; Robert Redford's Lions for Lambs, starring Redford, Tom Cruise, and Meryl Streep; and Kevin Macdonald's State of Play, starring Ben Affleck, Rachel McAdams, Russell Crowe, and Helen Mirren.
+Matthew Michael Carnahan’s previous screenwriting credits, by the way, consist of three political dramas/thrillers: Peter Berg’s box office bomb The Kingdom, starring Jamie Foxx, Chris Cooper, Jennifer Garner, and Justin Bateman; Robert Redford’s Lions for Lambs, starring Redford, Tom Cruise, and Meryl Streep; and Kevin Macdonald’s State of Play, starring Ben Affleck, Rachel McAdams, Russell Crowe, and Helen Mirren.
 None of the three films was a box office success.

 The World War Z release date is June 21, when the horror war movie will open in both 2D and 3D.
 And finally, check out the World War Z trailer HD below.